jonathanbossenger/wp-content/blog-posts/introducing-mcp-adapter.md

 WordPress 6.9 ships with 3 default abilities:

 - `core/get-site-info`: Returns site information configured in WordPress.
-By default returns all fields, or optionally a filtered subset.
+By default, returns all fields, or optionally a filtered subset.
 - `core/get-user-info`: Returns basic profile details for the current authenticated user to support personalization, auditing, and access-aware behavior.
-- `core/get-environment-info`: Returns core details about the site\'s runtime context for diagnostics and compatibility (environment, PHP runtime, database server info, WordPress version).
+- `core/get-environment-info`: Returns core details about the site's runtime context for diagnostics and compatibility (environment, PHP runtime, database server info, WordPress version).

 While only a small set of Core Abilities, they provide a foundation you can use to test the MCP adapter.